jdsr0989/walnutpi-telemetry-device-map/README.md

 | **Power** | USB Type-C 5V @ 2A · PoE (Power over Ethernet) |
 | **Operating Systems** | Walnut Pi OS (Debian) · Ubuntu · Android · Home Assistant |

+---

+## ⬇️ Downloading the OS Images

+Alright, time to get to work.
+From the official wiki — [https://wiki.walnutpi.com/en/docs/walnutpi_1/intro/download](https://wiki.walnutpi.com/en/docs/walnutpi_1/intro/download) — you can download the OS images that need to be flashed onto a MicroSD card.

+There's a dedicated section for **users outside of China**, but I was curious and wanted to try the procedure for downloading directly from **Baidu** (the "Chinese Google").

+To my surprise, **my Mexican phone number was accepted** for registration — no region blocks, no workarounds needed. 🎉

+After that, I installed the **Baidu Netdisk client** on my **Arch Linux** machine, and from there I downloaded the images.
+The transfer took **longer than expected**, but it completed without any issues.

+---